sheldoncross/chimera/docs/orchestration-service.md

 ## Overview

 The Orchestration Service is the core component of Project Chimera's synthetic data generation platform.
-It orchestrates conversations between multiple Large Language Models (LLMs) using event-driven architecture with Kafka, manages conversation state with Redis, and produces high-quality conversational data for LLM training.
+It orchestrates multi-turn conversations between different Large Language Models (LLMs) using event-driven architecture with Kafka, manages conversation state with Redis, and produces high-quality conversational data for LLM training.

 ## Architecture